huaiguoguo/leapbase/README.md

 Setting
 -------

-The web server setting is controlled via environment variables.
+The web server setting is controlled by environment variables.
-For more information, see site/support/install.txt.

 The setting can be specified by a site/setting.js file as well.
 An example file is available at site/support/setting.js.